Adybaeva/json-ui-project/README.md

 * I should be able to pass component attributes from JSON (ex: href, src).
 * etc.

+# Example
+* example folder has data.json and data.png which you can check and understand how it worsk

 # Result
 This task is a little bit ambiguous and we want to know how you would do this.
 Feel free to use any global state management like redux or context.